-All graduate students at the University of Cambridge have a College Tutor.
-Officially, Graduate Tutors provide a formal link between students and the University.
+All postgraduate students at the University of Cambridge have a College Tutor.
+Officially, Postgraduate Tutors provide a formal link between students and the University.
 At Murray Edwards College, we aim to offer further tutorial support.
-Our Graduate Tutors are friendly, approachable and supportive, and can offer confidential help and advice on any aspect of University life.
+Our Postgraduate Tutors are friendly, approachable and supportive, and can offer confidential help and advice on any aspect of University life.
 The Tutorial Office provides additional administrative support.

-Murray Edwards has a range of graduate accommodation.
-Find out more about it on the Graduate Accommodation pages.
+Murray Edwards has a range of postgraduate accommodation.
+Find out more about it on the Postgraduate Accommodation pages.

-In addition to the graduate accommodation, graduates have access to the College's excellent study facilities, including the Rosemary Murray Library (open 24 hours a day for seven days a week, with some 60,000 volumes), WiFi and excellent computing facilities.
+In addition to the postgraduate accommodation, postgraduates have access to the College's excellent study facilities, including the Rosemary Murray Library (open 24 hours a day for seven days a week, with some 60,000 volumes), WiFi and excellent computing facilities.

 The College has a multi-gym, tennis courts, squash courts and sports fields, which are open to all members of the College.
-All graduates also have free access to University sports fields and facilities and many Murray Edwards College graduates are active in University-level sports.
+All postgraduates also have free access to University sports fields and facilities and many Murray Edwards College postgraduates are active in University-level sports.